GabrielGroenendaal/Ruckkus/README.md

 * [Utilizing Action Cables](https://javascript.plainenglish.io/building-a-simple-live-chat-in-react-with-action-cable-8c2abf7a25b5)
 * [Deploying Action Cables to Heroku](https://medium.com/swlh/deploying-a-rails-react-app-with-actioncable-to-heroku-cb5d42f41a2a)
 * Ricky Zheng for helping trouble shoot live chat on Heroku
+* AppAcademy for teaching me worlds of knowledge about software development and building Full Stack projects
 * All images used were from Discord and used for educational purposes.

 ***